top of page

 Flavonoids in Passion Flower provide antioxidant protection to:

-Pregnant or breastfeeding women should not use unless under a doctor's supervision
+• Pregnant or breastfeeding women should not use it unless under a doctor's supervision

 Passion Flower is a quiet but powerful ally in today's world, where stress and sleeplessness are increasing.
 Whether taken as a soothing night-time tea or as a daily supplement, it offers a natural, herbal solution to restoring calm, rest, and emotional resilience.